 For All Business Changes of Address

-On the form, you can designate whether you want to change just changing your mailing address or also if you want to change the address where you receive notification of matters relating to your business income, excise, employment, and other tax matters.
-This form is also used to change the name of the responsible party
+On the form, you can designate whether you want to change just your mailing address or if you want to change the address where you receive notification of matters relating to your business income, excise tax, employment taxes, and other tax matters.
+This form is also used to change the name of the responsible party.

-Moving Your Business Within Your State
+Moving Within Your State

-State Secretary of State: Notify the secretary of state if you have moved within your state.
+Notify the secretary of state if you have moved within your state.
 Each state's procedure is a little different, but you will probably have to amend your organizing documents (Articles of Incorporation for a corporation or Articles of Organization for a limited liability company).
 If you are a sole proprietor and you have registered your business name in your state, you may have to inform the secretary of state of this change of address.
 There will probably be a small charge for this address change.

-Moving Your Business Out of City/County/State
+Moving Out of City/County/State

-City and County: If you move out of your city or county, let the old location know you are gone, and get a business license with the new city.
+If you move out of your city or county, let the old location know you are gone, and get a business license with the new city.
 You will also need a new fictitious name/DBA with the new city or county.

-State: If you move to a new state, you will need to register your business legal entity (LLC, partnership or corporation) with your new state, through the state's secretary of state business division.
-You may not need to set up a new LLC in the new state, but you may be able to register as a "foreign" LLC in the new state.
+If you move to a new state, you will need to register your business legal entity (LLC, partnership or corporation) with your new state, through the state's secretary of state business division.
+You may not need to set up a new LLC in the new state; you may be able to register as a "foreign" LLC in the new state.
 If you are leaving the old state completely, you can just let the state registration lapse.
-Some states might require you to notify them of your intent to leave the state.

-For example, you may be able to register as a foreign LLC in the new state.
 Each state's requirements are different, so check with the new state.

 You must also register with the new state's Department of Revenue, to collect state sales taxes and for other taxes.

-Any state licenses or permits will need to be cancelled in your old state.
+Any state licenses or permits will need to be canceled in your old state.
 You will need to check with your new state to see about getting the same licenses of permits in that state.